nodejs/Release/README.md

 by the CTC.**

 The Long Term Support (LTS) team manages the process/content of LTS releases and the required backporting for these releases.
+Additions to the LTS team needs sign off from the rest of the LTS team.

 The Canary in the Gold Mine (CITGM) team maintains CITGM as one of the key sanity checks for releases.
 This team maintains the CITGM repository and works to keep CITGM builds running and passing regularly.
+This also includes maintaining the CI jobs in collaboration with the Build Working Group.

 ## Release Plan